Table of Contents >> Jesus is a Jew

 The place of judgment had a Hebrew place-name (John 19:13) and the place of crucifixion had a Hebrew place-name (Mk.
 15:22).

 Joseph of Arimethea, who took custody of Yeshua's body, was Jewish (Luke 23:50-52) and he laid the body in his own new tomb (Matt.
 27:59-60).
 Therefore, Yeshua was buried in a Jewish cemetery.
 He was also buried according to Jewish custom of the time (John 19:40).
-Without doubt, Jesus died a Jew.
+Without a doubt, Jesus died a Jew.

 Jesus was resurrected a Jew